 05-12-1950 Linda Ketner – Born in Faith, North Carolina.
 She is a business consultant, philanthropist, and community activist in Charleston, South Carolina.
 In what looked like as one of the most unlikely outcomes of the 2008 election cycle, Democrat Linda Ketner came within two percentage points of beating entrenched establishment wing nut Henry Brown in a gerrymandered South Carolina district specifically drawn to be an easy win for Republicans.
 She is an out lesbian.

 05-12-1975 Jared Polis Schutz – Born in Boulder, Colorado.
 He is an American entrepreneur, philanthropist, and U.S. Representative for Colorado’s 2nd congressional district, serving since 2009.
 Member of the Democratic Party and the Congressional Progressive Caucus.
 Polis is the first openly gay parent in Congress.
 He and his partner, Marlon Reis, have two children.

 05-12-1987 Robbie Rogers – Born in Rancho Palos Verdes, California.
-He is an American professional soccer player who plays for the LA Galaxy.
+He was an American professional soccer player who played for the LA Galaxy.
 He also represented the U. S. men’s national soccer team.
 In February 2013, Rogers came out as gay, becoming the second male footballer in Britain to do so, after Justin Fashanu in 1990.
 In May 2013, he became the first out gay man to compete in a top North American professional sports league when he played his first match for the Galaxy.
 On November 7, 2017, Rogers retired due to a series of injuries that forced him to miss the entire season.